pmndrs/zustand/docs/apis/create-with-equality-fn.md

 ### Updating Primitives in State

 State can hold any kind of JavaScript value.
-When you want to update built-in primitive values like number, strings, booleans, etc. we should directly assign new values to ensure updates are applied correctly, and avoid unexpected behaviors.
+When you want to update built-in primitive values like numbers, strings, booleans, etc. you should directly assign new values to ensure updates are applied correctly, and avoid unexpected behaviors.

 > [!NOTE]